Kristen Adanti-Pedersen, ’95, ’96

 Chris Borajkiewicz, ’98

 Chris Borajkiewicz is a personal wealth advisor at Root, Borajkiewicz, Lucarelli Wealth Advisors, a subsidiary of Ameriprise Financial, and has 22 years of experience in financial services.
 He graduated from Southern’s Honors College with degrees in history and political science — and has maintained a strong connection to his alma mater.
 In addition to establishing an endowed scholarship at the university, Borajkiewicz is a longtime member of the Alumni Association Board of Trustees, having previously served as president and treasurer of the organization.
 Borajkiewicz was a member of the Regional School District #16 Building Committee, which guided several key projects including the construction of a K-5 elementary school, renovation of Laurel Ledge Elementary and a permanent regional district office.
 His wife, Jennifer, is also a Southern graduate.
-Borajkiewicz enjoys fishing, golfing and traveling in his free time.
-He serves as chairman for the SCSU Foundation Board’s audit committee.
+Borajkiewicz enjoys fishing, golfing, and traveling in his free time.
+He is chairman of the SCSU Foundation Board of Directors.

 John Emra, ’92